Dillie-O/mir-a-dillieo-winspoon/README.md

 ### Hyper key

+The hyper key is defined as `alt` + `cmd`.
+This means that each shortcut will start by pressing these two keys.
+If you consider this too verbose for your personal keyboard interactions, you can also change it, for example replacing it with an unused key (e.g. caps lock key) with [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to act as hyper key.

+### HyperPlus key

- The hyper key is defined as `ctrl` + `alt` + `cmd`.
+The hyper plus key is defined as `ctrl` + `alt` + `cmd`.
 This means that each shortcut will start by pressing these three keys.
-If you consider this too verbose for your personal keyboard interactions, you can also change it, for example replacing it with an unused key (e.g. caps lock key) with [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to act as hyper key.
+There were some actions that the arrows worked best for that were already taken, so you add another activator to the combination and life is good.
+You can always modify the `init.lua` file in your main Hammerspoon config if you want to map out the keystrokes differently

 ### Move in halves